 - Participating in ADR (alternative dispute resolution) such as mediation and ongoing settlement negotiations

 If either party does not agree with the case’s outcome, they may appeal the jury’s verdict.
 Appeals could take years to resolve.

 Before filing a personal injury lawsuit, it is wise to consider the pros and cons of filing a lawsuit.
 If you do not have enough evidence to prove negligence, you might want to accept a settlement offer.
 Likewise, suppose the other party alleges that you could be partially at fault for the cause of the accident.
-In that case, your compensation for damages could be reduced under Florida’s comparative fault laws.
+In that case, your compensation for damages could be reduced or even eliminated under Florida’s modified comparative fault laws.